japila-books/spark-sql-internals/docs/spark-sql-Analyzer-FindDataSourceTable.md

 # FindDataSourceTable Logical Evaluation Rule -- Resolving UnresolvedCatalogRelations

-`FindDataSourceTable` is a link:spark-sql-catalyst-Rule.adoc[Catalyst rule] for <<apply, resolving UnresolvedCatalogRelations>> (of Spark and Hive tables) in a logical query plan.
+`FindDataSourceTable` is a link:spark-sql-catalyst-Rule.md[Catalyst rule] for <<apply, resolving UnresolvedCatalogRelations>> (of Spark and Hive tables) in a logical query plan.

 `FindDataSourceTable` is part of link:spark-sql-Analyzer.adoc#extendedResolutionRules[additional rules] in `Resolution` fixed-point batch of rules.